 If you did not check-in online, arrive with plenty of time to check-in and get through security.
 Be kind to the check-in agent as they may have the power to block an extra seat for you ensuring more space, or see to it that your family does not get split apart even when the flight is dreadfully overbooked.

 Most airlines have a surcharge for overweight or over-sized bags.
 Check the bag you think is the heaviest first.
 This way if it is overweight you still have time to move some things into other bags.
-Remember to keep all valuables in your carry-on or purse and not to lock your luggage.
+Remember to keep all valuable in your carry-on or purse and not to lock your luggage.
 The lock will likely be broken off in order for baggage security to properly screen your bags.
-If you will be checking a car seat or stroller, do so at the gate to minimize the potential of damage.

 Security screening is a great area of stress for families traveling with kids, but a little foresight will go a long way.